 The history of benzodiazepines is not a straightforward one.
 In fact, there are several histories to consider since so many different drugs fall under this category of narcotic.
-To help better understand the history and abuse of these substances, Evoke Wellness Florida, providers of drug treatment programs in Florida, have come together to explain the histories of the most popular substances under this umbrella term.
+To help better understand the history and abuse of these substances, Evoke Wellness at Miramar, providers of drug treatment programs in Florida, have come together to explain the histories of the most popular substances under this umbrella term.

 What’s the History of Xanax?

 Benzodiazepine discovery for first-time users usually comes in the form of Xanax.
 If you want to know when Xanax was created, the answer is technically the 1970s.
 The question of how long Xanax has been around for wide public use would be the early 1980s.
 When did Xanax hit the market as a popular drug for anxiety reduction?
 Around the same time, it was produced en masse.
 The history of benzodiazepines doesn’t start here, however.

 Librium is perhaps the first truly widespread substance we can observe in the history of benzodiazepines.
 First created in 1955 and fully released in 1963, this drug was marketed as less addictive and harmful when compared to drugs that treated similar symptoms.
 This led to a quick rise in sales and laid the foundation for the roughly 100 million prescriptions, or about 1 out of every 3 US citizens, of the various benzodiazepines that are available today.

 Do You Know Valium History?

 Valium was the first time the United States had widespread abuse in the history of Benzodiazepines.
 This successor to Librium was developed in 1959 and released to the market in 1963, becoming incredibly popular around 1968 and